wp-plugins/soundcloud-master/readme.txt

 * Activate TechGasp BANG!
 Artwork, new player display setting for users with great cover artworks

 * TechGasp Shortcode Framework v3:
-* Universal Shortcode for all pages and posts, same Shortocde applies to all pages and posts.
+* Universal Shortcode for all pages and posts, same Shortcode applies to all pages and posts.
 Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page or post.
 Option to automatically only show the shortcode in Posts and not Pages.
 Option to Automatically show the shortcode After the Title or After the Content.
 * Individual Shortcode for each page or post, individual customized shortcode per page or post
 * Shortcodes allow you to professionally display your plugin inside pages and posts maintaining fast page load times and excellent Google SEO
 * [Advanced Version Link](http://wordpress.techgasp.com/soundcloud-master/)